WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config16 is made for stable release 5.16.X EOL
 - myswl-config17 is made for stable release 5.17.X EOL
 - myswl-config18 is made for stable release 5.18.X
+- mywsl-config19 is made for stable release 5.19.X
-- mywsl-configrc is made for release candidate (latest 5.19.Xrc)
+- mywsl-configrc is made for releanse candidate (next 5.20.Xrc)
 - mywsl-configlt is made for longterm release 5.10.X